seatable/seatable-admin-docs/manual/config/enterprise/ldap.md

 * To determine your LDAP_BASE_DN attribute, you first need to open the graphical interface of the domain manager and browse your organizational structure.
   * If you want all users in the system to be able to access SeaTable, you can use'cn=users,dc=yourdomain,dc=com' as the BASE option (need to replace your domain name).
   * If you only want people in a certain department to be able to access, you can limit the scope to a certain OU (Organization Unit).
 You can use the `dsquery` command-line tool to find the DN of the corresponding OU.
 For example, if the name of the OU is'staffs', you can run `dsquery ou -name staff`.
 More information can be found [here](https://technet.microsoft.com/en-us/library/cc770509.aspx).
-* AD supports the use of usernames in the format of'user@domain.com' as `LDAP_ADMIN_EMAIL`.
+* AD supports the use of usernames in the format of 'user@domain.com' as `LDAP_ADMIN_EMAIL`.
 For example, you can use administrator@example.com as `LDAP_ADMIN_EMAIL`.
 Sometimes AD cannot correctly recognize this format.
 At this point, you can use `dsquery` to find the DN of the user.
 For example, if the username is'seatableuser', run `dsquery user -name seatableuser` to find the user.
 More information can be found [here](https://technet.microsoft.com/en-us/library/cc725702.aspx).

 ## LDAP SYNC users and groups